-Lectures cover: historical context, metallurgy of wrought iron and steels, traditional tools, techniques & materials, design & manufacture.
-With a focus on the processes of restoration, the course will also guide you through surface preparation and treatments, specification & standards for heritage ironwork contracts, including a procurement and pricing exercise.
+Lectures cover: historical context, metallurgy of wrought iron and steels, traditional tools, techniques, materials, design and manufacture, with a focus on the processes of restoration, surface preparation and treatments, specification & standards for heritage ironwork contracts, including a procurement and pricing exercise.

 The lectures will be complemented by a walking tour & site visit to survey historic ironwork and develop a strategy for its conservation.

 Course fee including lunches, all refreshments and a course booklet: £350 (limited student places: £100)

 The IHBC (Institute of Historic Building Conservation) recognises this course as contributing to mandatory CPD requirements for its Members.

 Course tutors Geoff Wallis (former Director of Dorothea Restorations) and Andy Thearle (Ironart of Bath) will guide you through the basic principles of assessing historic ironwork and making decisions about its care.
 Tender procedures often require the commissioner of the work to have knowledge of the medium in order to procure the best value.
 We aim to equip those wishing to commission work on listed ironwork with information they will find essential in the writing of specifications.